Urbex FAQs

 “Take nothing but pictures, leave nothing but footprints”

-The “Live, Laugh, Love” of the urbex community but it encompasses the core ethos of urban exploration.
+It might be the “Live, Laugh, Love” of the urbex community, but it truly captures the ethos of responsible urban exploration.

 Why does Urbex Hub only give out some locations and not all?

-Here at Urbex Hub, if we have not shared the location then this is usually to protect the site from theft, arson, general vandalism, or squatting.
-We never share the locations of residential buildings due to this.
+Here at Urbex Hub, if we haven’t shared the location, it is usually to protect the site from theft, arson, general vandalism, or squatting.
+We never share the locations of residential buildings for this reason.

-If the location has not been shared on the post, then please do not ask us for it.
+If the location has not been shared in the post, then please do not ask us for it.

 Do you swap locations?